-As noted above, the Commission adopted a charter school facilities funding framework with criteria to determine the distribution of facilities funds.
+As noted above and last year's report, the Commission adopted a charter school facilities funding framework with criteria to determine the distribution of facilities funds.
 The Commission's framework includes a process for soliciting and evaluating applications for facilities funding.
 Charter schools with virtual education as the primary method of delivering core subject instruction or with school facilities already paid for by the State are ineligible to apply.